London-bound Air India flight with more than 240 aboard crashes after takeoff from Ahmedabad, India

 The airline said the Gatwick Airport-bound flight was carrying 242 passengers and crew.
 Of those, Air India said there were 169 Indians, 53 Britons, seven Portuguese and one Canadian.

-Faiz Ahmed Kidwai, the director general of the directorate of civil aviation, told The Associated Press that Air India flight AI 171, a Boeing 787-8, crashed into a residential area called Meghani Nagar five minutes after taking off at 1:38 p.m. local time.
+Faiz Ahmed Kidwai, the director general of the directorate of civil aviation, told AP that Air India flight 171, a Boeing 787-8, crashed into a residential area called Meghani Nagar five minutes after taking off at 1:38 p.m. local time.
 He said 244 people were on board and it was not immediately possible to reconcile the discrepancy with Air India's numbers.

 All efforts were being made to ensure medical aid and relief support at the site, India’s Civil Aviation Minister Ram Mohan Naidu Kinjarapu posted on X.